 Added by Art "Chief Reason" Goodrich on March 23, 2011 at 3:18pm — No Comments

 Of course this didn't happened, but it would have been funny!!
 Ah, the things that run through a cartoonist's head...

 Seriously though, today's Opening Ceremony was exciting, honorable, respectful, somber, and passionate.
 Capt Mike Dugan's keynote was an absolute home run and my boss Chief Bobby Halton always delivers a power opening message.
 I believe…Continue

 Blog Note: Don Rickles (young ones will need to Google) said: “We make fun of the ones we love”.
 So, feel the love!

 For the record, I am a fire district trustee and I have struggled to find a diplomatic way to address my thoughts on this issue, so I am going to just jump in and use my usual recipe of humor, sarcasm and just a dash of cynicism.

 There have been several discussions and blogs written on the “aging of the fire service”.
 Most of the conversations have centered…Continue

 FDIC is, of course, well known for it's first class training.
 If you want to train with the best and be taught by the best, FDIC is where you go.
 When you think about the de facto standard of fire training, FDIC is what comes to mind first.

-But one of the offshoots of FDIC is experiencing the…Continue
+But one of the offshoots of FDIC is experiencing the camaraderie, and, if you're lucky, being able to listen to the…Continue

 Added by Fire Apparatus & Emergency Equip on March 22, 2011 at 10:30pm — No Comments